hgedia/knowledge-base/docs/Concepts/basics.md

 One-way pseudorandom (and collision-resistant) function h = hash(x)

 Properties
-- Preimage Resistance : Given a hash value h it should be difficult to find any message m such that h = hash(m).In other words, the hash h provides “no clues or hints” about the input.
+- Preimage Resistance : Given a hash value h it should be difficult to find any message m such that h = hash(m).
+In other words,the hash h provides “no clues or hints” about the input.
 - Second Preimage Resistance : Given an input m1, it should be difficult to find a different input m2 such that hash(m1) = hash(m2).
 - Collision-Resistance : Basically, there cannot be ANY collisions for ANY pair of messages.